tabalren/PoA-Blockchain-Development/README.md

 Again, this will give you the 'Public address of the key' and 'Path of the secret key file'.
 Save both in a notepad for your reference under Node 2.
 You will need this Public address later.

 For easy reference, look at the image below for a visual of the code to be entered in Terminal.
+(Of course you should never share your secret key with anyone!
+But this is a test case so you will see mine here.)

 ![](/Screenshots/step1.png)